foflores/PersonalWebsite/personal-website-v3/content/posts/2023/how-to-schedule-hugo-deployments-with-github-actions.md

 ## Conclusion

 You have now scheduled your Hugo website to be deployed regularly.
-Combined with the publish-date front-matter, you can schedule your blog post releases on any other website updates.
+Combined with the publish-date front-matter, you can schedule your blog post releases or any other website updates.

 A quick note: the `workflow_dispatch` line in the template allows you to manually run the workflow from GitHub.
 I've found it useful at times, but can be removed if you don't need it.